-However, if I want to dig deeper into my text, all I have to do is click on the red circle, and the online editor opens in a popup window.
+When I want to dig deeper into my text for a more complex grammar and punctuation check, all I have to do is click the yellow circle.

 In the editor, I can accept corrections with one click, or make edits to the text.

-All without leaving my browser page, or my WordPress editor.
+I can do all this without leaving my browser page or my WordPress editor.

 If your job is writing, all day long, nothing beats the speed and efficiency of Grammarly.

-If you are relatively new to writing, either as an author or a content writer, these two free online tools will become indispensable for you.
+If you are new to writing, either as an author or a content writer, these two free online grammar, spelling, and punctuation checking tools will become indispensable for you.

 You should certainly try using the free version of both tools.